Paula Scher: New York Shakespeare Festival in Central Park

 In 1994, Scher created the first poster campaign for the New York Shakespeare Festival in Central Park production of The Merry Wives of Windsor and Two Gentlemen of Verona, and was borrowed from the tradition of old-fashioned English theater style.
 This laid the foundation for the new overall identity and visual language that came to define the Public Theater for the rest of the decade and beyond.
-The designs for the Shakespeare in the Park campaign were seen across New York, including buses, subways, kiosks, and billboards.
+The designs for the Shakespeare in the Park campaign were seen across New York City, including buses, subways, kiosks, and billboards.

 Scher's Shakespeare in the Park campaign had become a seasonal tradition in the city.
 The identity has progressed over the years, and the Public Theater logo was redesigned in 2005 and 2008.
-The campaign in 2008 for the productions of Hamlet and Hair utilized the strict 90 degree angles of a De Stijl-inspired grid, a pattern in Manhattan's streetscape.
-The identity is like New York itself, constantly evolving.
+The campaign in 2008 for the productions of Hamlet and Hair used the strict 90 ° angles of a De Stijl-inspired grid, a pattern in Manhattan's streetscape.
+The identity is like New York City itself, constantly evolving.

-In 2010, Scher designed the New York Shakespeare Festival in Central Park poster which presented powerful productions of The Winter's Tale and The Merchant of Venice, starring Al Pacino as Shylock.
+In 2010, Scher designed the New York Shakespeare Festival in Central Park poster, which presented powerful productions of The Winter's Tale and The Merchant of Venice, starring Al Pacino as Shylock.
 Scher's festival promotional campaign focused on the reminiscent language in both plays by pulling lines from each production to meet in a dimensional expressive of words and typography.
 This campaign was awarded for Print Regional Design Annual 2011.

 New York Shakespeare Festival in Central Park posters: